fluid-checkout/fluid-checkout/readme.txt

 = Unreleased =

 * Added: New filter `fc_checkout_header_cart_link_label_html` to allow customizing the cart link on the site header for mobile view.
+* Fixed: Country and State being replaced with default values when using Firefox and refreshing the page.

 = 2.0.2 - 2022-07-12 =